pivoine31/esp32-weather-epd-pvmod/README.md

 - [asdf1qaz contribution] battery threshold (config.cpp) modified to increase lipo battery life (see https://oscarliang.com/wp-content/uploads/2017/02/Lipo-battery-guide-Voltage-vs-capacity-used-percentage.jpg for guidelines)
 - [asdf1qaz contribution] battery voltage multiplier made customizable in config.h to permit adjustement after multimeter check
-- [domp27 contribution] display weather icons on the graph on a per hour basis; the feature is controlled through the Web parameters page)
+- [domp27 contribution] display weather icons on the graph on a per hour basis; the feature is controlled through the Web parameters page - two possible vertical positions for the icons)
 - [Stelian Hurghis (RedShuriken)] contribution for adding Romanian language In the modified code, most of the customization options are moved to config.h